 The time-lock could be something as dramatic as Hell bleeding onto Earth, or as simple as an opportunity is coming up that won’t last forever.
 But the application of this time-lock factor increases motivation, and raises the stakes, for everybody involved immediately.

-The time-lock is best introduced as a mid-point turning point, or at the end of act two as you charge towards the climax.
+Time-locks are best introduced as a mid-point turning point, or at the end of act two as you charge towards the climax.
 A sports or competition movie tends to have the time-lock in place from the very beginning, but usually it would be added later as another layer of pressure after the story is already underway.

 Ultimately, think of your time-lock as your Protagonist finding out that if they don’t succeed now, they can never succeed, and dealing with those consequences.